sbrugel/python-games/memory-puzzle/README.md

 - Starting difficulty can be set to one of 7 presets
 - Difficulty scaling between rounds can be toggled; if you win a game, the board size increases in the next round
+- Limited attempts can be enabled; you only have a certain number of mistakes you can make before you lose the round and must start over
+- The color palette of the icons can be set to one of 3 presets

 ## Changes from original